Myopia in Children and Teenagers

 Atropine is an eye drop which is mainly used in the diagnosis of eye conditions or eye therapy.
 Research shows Atropine in any dose slows the progression of myopia, however the mechanism how is unknown.
 In its full dosage, 0.5 or 1%, it causes a strong but reversible dilation of the pupils and temporarily halts the eyes focusing system.
 In low doses (0.05%) studies have shown the side effects are minimal.
 Additionally, as it is to be instilled at night any side effects are likely to have worn off by the morning with this dosage.

 Despite strong research showing its strong to moderate efficacy in reducing myopia progression it is not yet approved by the Australian Therapeutic Goods Administration (TGA) for this purpose and hence the use of this scheduled medication is off label.
-Again, because use is off label it is not available commercially and a compounding pharmacy must make it fresh every month.
+Again, because use is off label it is not available commercially and a compounding pharmacy must make it, with a new bottle to be used every month.

 Bifocals are spectacle lenses which have a line separating the distance prescription to the near prescription and Multifocal lenses or PALs are spectacle lenses which seamlessly (without a line) progress from a distance prescription at the top to a near prescription at the bottom.
 The research behind having a prescription for near which is different to distance, such as in these lens options, is that it would provide clear vision over a range of viewing distances which changes the focus of light inside the eye.